IHDE-Alliance/ISTP_metadata/v1.0.0/docs/faq.md

 ### How does the ISTP Guidelines relate to other guidelines/specifications?
 Earth sciences has a similar set of metadata guidelines in the [CF conventions](https://cfconventions.org/)

+FITS has its [standard metadata guidelines](https://fits.gsfc.nasa.gov) used across astro and solar physics, and solar physics is developing additional [SOLARNET Metadata Recommendations for Solar Observations](https://github.com/IHDE-Alliance/solarnet_metadata).

 ## Working with the ISTP Guidelines
 Learning about and changing the ISTP Guidelines.